Contrast-Security-OSS/docs/content/installation/java/server/Glassfish.md

 <li> Navigate to your application, and allow an extra minute for it to start up. </li>
 </ol>

----

-## Running Contrast on GlassFish with NetBeans
+## Run Contrast on GlassFish with NetBeans
 As a prerequisite, download the Contrast plugin (***contrast.jar***) from the Contrast site.

 ### Instructions